PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 TensorFlow-free direct/`-cotof` behavior are preserved.
 Runtime identity tests, 340 affected contracts, and the complete sequential standard gate set all pass; the phase-result store remains exactly 128 IDs and 128 owners.

+The next characterization fixes four adjacent late-layout composites: reshape, base-only channel shuffle/Gather, attention, and window cleanup.
+It preserves exact shared-context identity, the channel policy flags, all nested raw tuple schemas and order, the optional elementwise-fanout predecessor, the indexed final-shape successor, independent full-policy and callback routes, and the full 128-ID/128-owner store.
+Production remains unchanged pending a separate context-owner implementation.